-Culture vultures planning a trip to central London hotels in the coming year may be interested in attending the London 2012 Festival, running alongside the Olympic and Paralympic Games.
+Culture vultures planning a trip to Montcalm London hotels in the coming year may be interested in attending the London 2012 Festival, running alongside the Olympic and Paralympic Games.

 Kicking off on June 21st and closing on September 9th 2012, the festival includes free concerts and art exhibitions to Shakespeare plays and dance performances.